What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 `CONSTANT`s are used to describe data that is known *before the start* of the program and that *should not be changed* during the execution of the program.
 It is important that the constant is not the `const` keyword for variables.
 The constant can be declared with any keyword for variables (`var`, `let`, `const`), but `const` is commonly used.

-Constants are used not only in JavaScript and there are some conventions for them:
+Constants are a very important and popular approach to organizing program code.
+And for them there are several conventions among the developers:

 - Constant must be declared at the top of the program/module (after imports, if any);
 - Constant must have a name in capital letters;